 Eclipse Che runs in containers.
 All of the developer tools, the IDE and its plugins are running as containerized services.
 You don’t have to worry about how to configure them, install their dependencies or keeping them alive - everything is packaged together in the container.
 Che allows you to establish a centralized configuration for your team’s development environment and technology stacks...
 Read More.

 Eclipse Che comes with a web-based IDE, based on Eclipse Theia which provides an in-browser VSCode experience complete with the latest tooling protocols: language server, debug adapter and compatibility with VSCode extensions.
 If you prefer desktop IDE’s, Che supports that too and you get the advantages of Che’s workspaces.
 Eclipse Che also gives you access to interact with your containers, instruct commands and terminals.

 Use Che as an IDE for any framework or programming language.
 Take your projects and runtimes anywhere with workspace portability and cloud export.

 Embed Che in your own product and control it with APIs.
 Samsung, SAP and Red Hat use custom assemblies to create great developer experiences.

 The Che server controls the lifecycle of workspaces and can be customized with plug-ins.
 Any client can communicate with the workspace server and any spawned workspaces.
-Read more in our documentation, or see all the features.

 Workspaces are isolated and personal spaces for developer work.
 Whether developers use an API, browser, CLI, or SSH to access a workspace, their projects are synchronized and kept consistent.
-Plug-ins enable service injection into workspaces based upon project type, making every workspace tailored to the projects it manages.
-Read more in our documentation.

-Syntax highlighting, stacks, templates, and code assistants.
+Syntax highlighting, code assistants, debuggers, stacks and code samples.

-Extensions that integrate the IDE with other parts of the developer tool chain.
+Plug-ins that integrate the IDE with other parts of the developer tool chain.